 - After flowering, winter and summer jasmines should be trimmed back to give the new growth time to mature and bloom early the following season.
 Cut back to a powerful side shot lower on the screen.
 Get rid of any damaged or dead timber.

-- Vigorous plants can get pretty big, but they can be severely pruned back to get them back in shape and under control.
+- Vigorous plants can get pretty big but can be severely pruned to get them back in shape and under control.
 If summer or winter jasmine have outgrown their intended planting location, they can be severely cut back.
 Watch for strong, young growth to get in form.

 Remove any wasted flowers or flower buds at the cutting tip.
 You want the plant's energy directed entirely toward growing roots rather than flowers.
 On the cutting, remove everything except the top three leaves.

 You don't want any leaves to come in contact with the soil since the moisture in the soil can cause them to rot.

 Using a chopstick or the back of a shovel creates a depression in the earth.
 Make the hole wider than your stem to prevent spilling any rooting hormone powder while inserting the cutting.

 Fill a tiny medication cup or plastic bag with a small amount of rooting powder.
 To coat the stem about 1½ inches up, dip the cut end into the concoction and swish it around.
 If the powder doesn't stick, dunk the branch in water first, shake off any extra, and then dunk it in the powder.

 Place the cutting 2 to 3 inches into the ground and gently press the earth around it.
 Give the cutting just enough water to make the soil moist.

 If the soil dries out exceptionally rapidly, re-pot the plant.
 If the roots of jasmine plants are not congested, they will produce more blossoms.

 Transfer the plant to a much larger pot for optimum growth if the soil dries out after two to three days.